 All BIID Registered Interior Designers are required to undertake and record 20 hours of CPD activity in each membership year (1st April to 31st March).
 A minimum of 10 hours of CPD activity must be ‘structured’ and the remaining hours can be ‘unstructured’.

-For assistance with accessing and using the BIID Knowledge Hub, please see the BIID CPD Users Guide
+For assistance with recording your CPD Hours, please see the BIID Users Guide to Recording CPD Hours

 Structured CPD activities include: